HomeKidd/ESP8266-HomeKit-Air-Quality-Sensor-Elgato-Eve-Room/README.md

 * Reset button
 * ~~Data history~~ (not reliable enough, so its beta)

+**If you don't want to use OLED screen and SHT3X, please install the [latest 1.x.x release](https://github.com/HomeKidd/ESP8266-HomeKit-Air-Quality-Sensor-Elgato-Eve-Room/releases)!**

 This project is based on ESP8266 modul, a cheap [SHT3X](http://s.click.aliexpress.com/e/qAfJeXuk) temperature/humidity sensor, a [CO2 and VOC sensor](http://s.click.aliexpress.com/e/KJ7eKX6s) and SS1306 I2C bus [OLED Screen](http://s.click.aliexpress.com/e/ecIWJxcM) that can be found on AliExpress! **The sensor is the same that Elgato EVE Room has for indoor air quality monitoring!**
 </br>